eclipse-che/che-operator/README.md

 This applies both to Run and Debug.

-### Pre-Reqs: /tmp/keycloak_provision file
+### Pre-Reqs: /tmp/keycloak_provision and oauth_provision files

-The operator grabs this file and replaces values to get a string used as exec command to create Keycloak realm, client and user.
+The operator grabs these files and replaces values to get a string used as exec command to configure Keycloak.
 Make sure you run the following before running/debugging:

 ```
 cp deploy/keycloak_provision /tmp/keycloak_provision
+cp deploy/oauth_provision /tmp/oauth_provision
 ```
-This file is added to a Docker image, thus this step isn't required when deploying an operator image.
+These files are added to a Docker image, thus this step isn't required when deploying an operator image.

 ## E2E Tests